Managing an inheritance

 Understanding your inheritance

 An inheritance can arrive in many forms.
-Before you make any major financial decisions, you may wish to talk over the details with an attorney, a financial advisor and tax professional.
+Before you make any major financial decisions, you may wish to talk over inheritance planning details with an attorney, a financial advisor and tax professional.

 You'll want to find out: